1990 Kansas City Royals season

-The 1990 Kansas City Royals season was a season in American baseball.
-It involved the Royals finishing 6th in the American League West with a record of 75 wins and 86 losses.
+The 1990 Kansas City Royals season was the 22nd season for the franchise, their 18th at Kauffman Stadium and their 4th full season under the management of John Wathan.
+It involved the Royals finishing sixth in the American League West with a record of 75 wins and 86 losses.

 Offseason

 Kansas City maintained their reputation as one of the American League West's top contenders throughout the late 1980s.
 The club posted a winning record in three of the last four seasons following their World Series championship season.
 The Royals finished the 1989 season with a 92–70 record (third best record in franchise history) and a second-place finish in the AL West seven games behind the season's World Series champion Oakland Athletics.
 Though the team boasted a powerhouse rotation in the AL Cy Young Award winner Bret Saberhagen (set franchise record with 23 wins in 1989), two time All-Star Mark Gubicza (15 game winner in 1989) and 1989 AL Rookie of the Year runner-up Tom Gordon (won 17 games in 1989), the organization felt they were still missing a few pieces that would give the Oakland Athletics a run for their money.